The world of John Bartholomew & Son

-Experience what it was like to be a Bartholomew employee as you:
+Visitors could experience what it was like to be a Bartholomew employee as they:

-- Take a rubbing from a Bartholomew copperplate
+- Took a rubbing from a Bartholomew copperplate

-- Create a 3D model from a 2D map
+- Created a 3D model from a 2D map

-- Compare Bartholomew's historical maps with those of the present day.
+- Compared Bartholomew's historical maps with those of the present day.